-Section 5(a)(3): Prior Significant Recommendations Unimplemented occurred, except when the management decision was made within the preceding year.
-There are no unimplemented recommendations.
+Section 5(b)(3): Prior Significant Recommendations Unimplemented

 This section requires identification of each significant recommendation described in previous semiannual reports for which corrective action has not been completed.
-Section 5(b) requires that the Commission transmit to Congress statistical tables showing the number and value of audit reports for which no final action has been taken, as well as an explanation of why recommended action has not
+Section 5(b) requires that the Commission transmit to Congress statistical tables showing the number and value of audit reports for which no final action has been taken, as well as an explanation of why recommended action has not occurred, except when the management decision was made within the preceding year.
+There are no prior significant unimplemented recommendations.

-Section 5(a)(4): Matters Referred to Prosecutorial Authorities
+Section 5(b)(4): Matters Referred to Prosecutorial Authorities

 This section requires a summary of matters referred to prosecutorial authorities and the resulting prosecutions and convictions.
 No new matters were referred to prosecutorial authorities during this reporting period.
-There are two matters previously reviewed still pending.
-One is currently under administrative review.
-The other pending matter is under ongoing criminal investigation.

-Sections 5(a)(5) and 6(c)(2): Information or Assistance Refused
+Sections 5(b)(5) and 6(c)(2): Information or Assistance Refused